paf31/stack-safety-for-free/index.markdown

+---
-Title:    Stack Safety for Free
+title:  Stack Safety for Free
-Author:   Phil Freeman
+author: Phil Freeman
-Date:     August 3, 2015
+date:   August 3, 2015
+abstract: |
-Abstract: Free monads are a useful tool for abstraction, separating specification from interpretation.
+  Free monads are a useful tool for abstraction, separating specification from interpretation.
   However, a naive free monad implementation can lead to stack overflow depending on the evaluation model of the host language.
-This paper develops a stack-safe free monad transformer in PureScript, an eager language compiling to Javascript, and demonstrates certain applications: a safe implementation of coroutines, and a generic mechanism for building stack-safe control operators.
+This paper develops a stack-safe free monad transformer in _PureScript_, an eager language compiling to Javascript, and demonstrates certain applications - a safe implementation of coroutines, and a generic mechanism for building stack-safe control operators.
+---

 ## Introduction

-Techniques from pure functional programming languages such as Haskell have been making their way into mainstream programming, slowly but surely, in the form of projects like [Scalaz](scalaz) in Scala, and packages like [Fantasy Land] and [FolkTale] in Javascript.
+Techniques from pure functional programming languages such as Haskell have been making their way into mainstream programming, slowly but surely, in the form of projects like [Scalaz] in Scala, and packages like [Fantasy Land] and [FolkTale] in Javascript.
 Abstractions such as monoids, functors, applicative functors, monads, arrows, etc. afford a level of expressiveness which can give great productivity gains, and improved guarantees of program correctness.